Molinaro takes on Cuomo

 So what is next if he loses?
 His county executive post will be contested in 2019.

 “I intend to win [the governor’s race], and I’m supposed to say that.
 But if I don’t, I don’t have a Plan B,” he admits.
 “When this concludes, one way or another, I’ll have to figure out what is next.
-I hope that it’s serving in the greatest state in the nation.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+I hope that it’s serving in the greatest state in the nation.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.